 3. Cell Phones

-*Before determining your classroom cell phone policy, make sure it is aligned with the routines and procedures set in place by your school.
+*Before determining your classroom cell phone policy, make sure it is aligned with the policy set in place by your school.

 Cell phones are amazing tools that you can utilize as a teacher to create maximum learning impact.
 With that said, they are also HUGE distractions.